PHILOSOPHY AND CURRICULUM

 (1st - 4th Grades)

-As a candidate school for the International Baccalaureate (IB) Primary Years Programme (PYP), our first through fourth grade students are challenged in their learning to ask questions, investigate curiosities and work together to consider multiple solutions.
+As an authorized world school for the International Baccalaureate (IB) Primary Years Programme (PYP), our first through fourth-grade students are challenged in their learning to ask questions, investigate curiosities and work together to consider multiple solutions.

 Our degreed, certified teachers work in classrooms with low student-teacher ratios to provide individualized attention and instruction which encourage an inquiry-based approach to learning.
 We want and expect our students to be involved in their learning.
 We believe that in addition to a focus on fundamentals, our students must be prepared to apply their learning to real-world situations.
 Teachers receive ongoing professional training in the International Baccalaureate program as well as in other educational areas.